Aritra960966/flight-delay-analysis-and-prediction-using-R/README.md

 ## Data Presentation

 - **Report**: The findings are summarized in a report using R Markdown.
 The report includes visualizations and interpretations of the results.

+## Conclusion

+- **Coefficients**: The coefficients of the predictors in the model are as follows:
+  - Intercept: -13.464797
+  - Distance: 0.002866
+  - Air_time: -0.025867
+  - Hour: 2.153145
+  - Month: -0.202686

+  These coefficients represent the estimated effect of each predictor variable on the dependent variable (dep_delay).
+For example, for every one-unit increase in distance, dep_delay is expected to increase by approximately 0.002866 units, holding other variables constant.

+- **R-squared**: The R-squared value is 0.06438, which indicates that approximately 6.44% of the variance in dep_delay is explained by the predictors included in the model.

+- **Mean Absolute Error (MAE)**: The Mean Absolute Error (MAE) is 21.6533.
+This represents the average absolute difference between the observed dep_delay values and the predicted values by the model.

+- **Mean Squared Error (MSE)**: The Mean Squared Error (MSE) is 1581.8262.
+This represents the average of the squares of the errors, indicating the average squared difference between the observed dep_delay values and the predicted values by the model.

+Based on this information:
+- The coefficients provide insight into how each independent variable influences the dependent variable.
+- The R-squared value indicates that the regression model explains a small proportion of the variance in dep_delay.
+- The MAE and MSE provide measures of the regression model’s accuracy in predicting dep_delay.

+Overall, the model has limited explanatory power and predictive accuracy, as indicated by the low R-squared value and the relatively high MAE and MSE.
+Further improvement of the model may be needed to better understand and predict dep_delay.

 ## How to Run the Analysis